AI Data Center Power - Market Intelligence

 • Idaho Falls Power: Negotiating first commercial PPA for Aalo-1 fleet

-The supply chain is real and contracted.
-Fuel, fabrication, turbines, and site access are locked down.
+The supply chain is contracted, not hypothetical.
+Fuel, fabrication, turbines, and site access are all under contract.

 Government & Regulatory